William A. Clark: Mansions

-To keep up with his contemporaries—the Rockefellers, Vanderbilts, Astors, Fricks, and Carnegies—Clark built a much larger and more extravagant 121-room mansion on Fifth Avenue in New York City, the William A. Clark House.
+To keep up with his contemporaries—the Rockefellers, Vanderbilts, Astors, Fricks, and Carnegies—Clark built a larger 121-room mansion on Fifth Avenue in New York City, the William A. Clark House.
 His plans grew in scope significantly from the time he purchased the land in 1895 until its ultimate completion in 1911.
-To provision the extensive materials needed for this excessive structure, Clark bought an entire stone quarry in Maine and a bronze factory in New York among other company acquisitions.
-This truly fantastic mega-mansion across from Central Park featured an enormous tower rising above the street 163 feet, fifth floor ballrooms, five art gallery rooms full of mostly European paintings with most of these rooms multi-storied with skylights and one of them a full 95 feet long, several library rooms, Turkish bath and spa rooms, a wine cellar, interior driveway with garage and carport, 26 guest suites and rooms, 31 white marble bathrooms (many with ceilings of Faience marble), a free-standing circular Maryland marble staircase with extensive bronze and gold plate railing and ornamentation, two-story stone caryatids, a 36-foot marble rotunda with a dome of colored mosaics leading into 30-foot conservatory room which showcasing enormous glass panels ensconced in two-story bronze supports, a Tennessee marble fountain with carved marble mermaids, a theater stage with hydraulic lifts, a large elevator that could fit 20 people, a main dining room accentuated with a 15-foot Numidian marble fireplace held up by life-sized carved figures of Diana and Neptune and further accentuated with quarter-sawn oaks imported directly from the Sherwood Forest, the world's largest private organ, and even multiple quarantine rooms in case of a pandemic.
-A fireplace from a 16th Century Normandy castle, stained-glass panels from a French 13th Century Cathedral, and the famous Salon Dore an 18th Century French period room were brought form Europe and placed in the home among dozens of other imported pieces.
+To provide for the materials needed for the structure, Clark bought an entire stone quarry in Maine and a bronze factory in New York among other company acquisitions.
+The mega-mansion was positioned across from Central Park and featured a tower rising 163 feet above the street, fifth floor ballrooms, five art gallery rooms full of mostly European paintings with most of these rooms multi-storied with skylights and one of them a full 95 feet long, several library rooms, Victorian Turkish baths and spa rooms, a wine cellar, interior driveway with garage and carport, 26 guest suites and rooms, 31 white marble bathrooms (many with ceilings of Faience marble), a free-standing circular Maryland marble staircase with extensive bronze and gold plate railing and ornamentation, two-story stone caryatids, a 36-foot marble rotunda with a dome of colored mosaics leading into 30-foot conservatory room which showcasing enormous glass panels ensconced in two-story bronze supports, a Tennessee marble fountain with carved marble mermaids, a theater stage with hydraulic lifts, an elevator that could fit 20 people, a main dining room with a 15-foot Numidian marble fireplace held up by life-sized carved figures of Diana and Neptune and quarter-sawn oaks imported directly from the Sherwood Forest, the world's largest private organ, and multiple quarantine rooms in case of a pandemic.
+A fireplace from a 16th Century Normandy castle, stained-glass panels from a French 13th Century Cathedral, and the Salon Dore an 18th Century French period room were brought form Europe and placed in the home among dozens of other imported pieces.
 Clark packed so much art into the home that when it the art was donated to the Corcoran Museum (after the Metropolitan Museum of Art declined the bequest) through his will, the family had to create an entire museum multi-story wing just to display portions of the collection.
 Seven tons of coal was brought in daily to keep the mansion operations going, brought in on Clark's own private rail line to the home.